SamVers/chart/README.md

 # chart
-A small starightforward library to make x/y- and time-charts based on the d3.js library
+A small starightforward library to make x/y- and time-based charts.
+Based on the d3.js library